ArkScript-lang/Ark/README.md

 ## Key features

 * Ark is small: the compiler, and the virtual machines fit under 5000 lines, but also small in term of keywords (it has only 10)!
 * Ark is a scripting language: it's very easy to embed it in your application.
-The FFI is quite easy to understand, so adding your own functions to the interpreter or the virtual machine is effortless
+The FFI is quite easy to understand, so adding your own functions to the virtual machine is effortless
 * Ark can run everywhere: it produces a bytecode which is run by its virtual machine, like Java but without the `OutOfMemoryException`
 * Ark is a functional language: every parameters are by passed by value, everything is immutable unless you use `mut` to define a mutable variable
-* Ark can handle object oriented programming using closures in a very elegant way (see example below)
+* Ark can handle object oriented programming in a very elegant way with its closures and explicit captures (see example below)
+* Ark is promoting functionalities before performances: expressiveness often brings more productivity, but performances aren't bad at all
 * Ark handles first class objects, thus it has higher-order functions
-* Ark is fast: the compiler takes less than 200µs to compile and check a complex code with a lot of branches and sub-branches of 200 lines.
+* Ark is easy to compile: it takes less than 200ms to compile and check a complex code with a lot of branches and sub-branches of 200 lines.
 * Ark is a Lisp-like, but with less parentheses: `[...]` is expanded to `(list ...)` and `{}` to `(begin ...)`.
 More shorthands will come in the future.

 ## Example